winos/installation/web-tech/servers/nginx.md

 ## Installation instructions

-For Debian replace codename with Debian distribution codename, and append the following to the end of the /etc/apt/sources.list file:
+For Ubuntu replace codename with Ubuntu distribution codename, and append the following to the end of the /etc/apt/sources.list file:

 ```
 $ deb http://nginx.org/packages/ubuntu/ codename nginx